Andy-Boraphet/CSS342A-2022-Spring/exam/quiz/quiz-1.md

 }
 ```

 What problem do you see in his code (5pt)?
-And how would you help him fix it (5pt)?
+And how would you fix it (5pt)?